tibs/what/readme.rst

 -----------------------------------------
 Continuation lines follow date lines, and are indented.
 The amount of indentaton is not significant, and is not checked (although it looks nicer if it matches).
-A continuation line must start with a <colon-word>.
-Future versions of the script *may* allow multiple colon-words on the same line, but this version does not.
-The <colon-words> in continuation lines modify the preceding date line, and the available modifiers are:
+A continuation line must start with a <colon-word>.The
+<colon-words> in continuation lines modify the preceding date line, and the
+available modifiers are:

 * :except <year> <mon> <day> [<dat>][, <reason>] -- the preceding event does not occur on this particular day.
-This is the only colon word to take a ", <text>" after its date, ALTHOUGH THAT MAY CHANGE IN FUTURE VERSIONS OF THE SCRIPT.
+This is the only colon word to take a ", <text>" after its date.
 At the moment, that text (<reason>) is just discarded.

-  **Ideally, it would also allow <month> <day>, eliding the year.**

 * :until <year> <mon> <day> [<dat>] -- the preceding event continues until this date.
 If this date does not exactly match the recurrence of the preceding event, then the last occurrence is the one before this date.
-  Note that this does *not* itself cause repetition - it just limits whatever repetition is (also) specified.

-  **Ideally, it would also allow <month> <day>, eliding the year.**
+  Note that if you specify ':until' but don't specify an actual repeat frequency, it will assume daily.
 * :weekly -- the preceding event occurs weekly, i.e., every week on the same day.
 * :fortnightly -- the preceding event occurs fortnightly, i.e., every